 There are two main types:

-• XML Sitemap: Designed for search engine bots.
+• XML: Designed for search engine bots.

-• HTML Sitemap: Designed for human visitors.
+• HTML: Designed for human visitors.

 Both serve the same core purpose: clarity, accessibility, and structure

-Why Sitemaps Matter
+Why Do they Matter

 Whether you’re launching a 5-page portfolio or a 5,000-page e-commerce site, sitemaps play a crucial role in: